Detecting Lies: 10 Subtle Body Language Signs of Lying

 It is human nature to lie.
 Lies are spoken everyday, by the people you see at work, your family and your friends.
-The following techniques to telling if someone is lying are often used by police, and security experts.
+The following techniques to telling if someone is lying are often used by police, and security experts on body language signs.
 This knowledge is also useful for managers, employers, and for anyone to use in everyday situations where telling the truth from a lie can help prevent you from being a victim of fraud/scams and other deceptions.

 - A person who is lying to you will avoid making eye contact.
 If they won’t look you in the eye’s or if they look you in the eye’s while saying “I’m looking you in the eye’s, so I’m not lying.”
 They are probably lying.
 They will normally raise their voice, get defensive and will totally want to change the subject.
 Go with your first gut feeling that feeling is normally right.

 - Hands touching their face, throat & mouth.
 Touching or scratching the nose or behind their ear.
-Not likely to touch his chest/heart with an open hand.
+Not likely to touch his chest/heart with an open hand according body language signs.

 - The guilty person may speak more than natural, adding unnecessary details to convince you… they are not comfortable with silence or pauses in the conversation.Also, the guilty person use humor or sarcasm to avoid a subject.